darshan0913/Web-Socket/README.md

 node index.js // Your all set
 open your html file and you can see the logs on cmd prompt.

+//You can also upload the file on heroku.
+See my heroku file: http://nodeyy.herokuapp.com
 Thanks